yash-dani11/movie-list-app/README.md

 - Smooth scrolling behavior for loading more movies as the user scrolls in any direction.
 - Implementation of a Shimmer UI to maintain smooth scrolling experience when more movies are added to the DOM.

-*No bonus requirements have been covered in this project.*